DreamWaQ: Learning Robust Quadrupedal Locomotion With Implicit Terrain Imagination via Deep Reinforcement Learning: Experiments

 \subsubsection{Course B}

 Course B challenged the robot to climb a moderately high hill.
 This hiking track consists of man-made asphalt terrain, gravel, and slopes.
 The experiments were conducted during summer, and the motors heated up quickly.
 Therefore, we commanded the robot to move slowly to reduce the required torque.
 Due to the climbing operation, the front legs' motors may easily overheat, and the motor enters the overheat protection mode.
-Nevertheless, using DreamWaQ, our robot could climb the hill, completing a 465 m trajectory within 10 minutes and reach the hill's peak, as shown in the videos\textsuperscript{\ref{note1}}.
+Nevertheless, using DreamWaQ, our robot could climb the hill, completing a 465 m trajectory within 10 minutes and reach the hill's summit\textsuperscript{\ref{note1}}.